Jamieatucker/googlesample/README.md

 # About Me

 This is about me.
-But not *everything* about me, ease into the process.
+But not **everything** about me, ease into the process...